 Trend Vision One has broad extended detection and response (XDR) capabilities that collect and automatically correlate data across many different security layers including email, endpoints, servers, cloud workloads, and networks.
 This allows defenders to get a clear picture of their entire infrastructure and protect it accordingly.

 Although “attack vector” and “attack surface” overlap, it’s crucial to understand that your attack surface is the totality of attack vectors across your system.
-Without a clear understanding of the attack vectors that leave your systems vulnerable, you may overlook weaknesses in your organization’s wider attack surface.
+Without a clear understanding of the attack vectors that leave your systems vulnerable, you may overlook weaknesses in your organisation’s wider attack surface.
 It can also make thorough and accurate protection nearly impossible.

 Learning to spot existing vectors and discover new vectors is critical in maintaining a proper security posture.
-Implementing tools such as Trend Vision One and Trend Micro™ Cloud Sentry provide a more complete picture, granting you an automated defense both against today’s most popular attack vectors and those that will be leveraged tomorrow.
+Implementing tools such as Trend Vision One and Trend Micro™ Cloud Sentry provide a more complete picture, granting you an automated defence both against today’s most popular attack vectors and those that will be leveraged tomorrow.